Snow White and the Huntsman: Plot

 Snow White saves the Huntsman's life by charming a troll that attacks them.
 They make their way to a fishing village populated by women who have disfigured themselves to make themselves useless to Ravenna.
 The Huntsman learns Snow White's true identity, and leaves her in the care of the women.
-He returns when he sees the village being burned down by Finn's men.
+He quickly returns when he sees the village being burned down by Finn's men.
 Snow White and the Huntsman evade them and meet a band of eight dwarfs.
-The blind dwarf Muir perceives that Snow White is the only person who can end Ravenna's reign.
+The blind dwarf, Muir, perceives that Snow White is the only person who can end Ravenna's reign.

 As they travel through a fairy sanctuary, they are attacked by Finn and his men.
 A battle ensues during which Finn, his men, and one of the dwarfs are killed.
 William joins the group on their journey to Hammond's castle.
 Ravenna disguises herself as William and tempts Snow White into eating a poisoned apple before fleeing.
-William kisses Snow White; though nothing happens, a tear slips out of her eyes.
-Her body is taken to Hammond's castle.
+William kisses Snow White, though nothing happens.
+A single tear is shed from her eye.

+Snow White's body is taken to Hammond's castle.
 The Huntsman professes his regret for being unable to save her, as her heart and strength remind him of his wife, Sara.
-He kisses her and does not notice a second tear fall from her eyes, as two kisses of true love breaks the spell.
+He kisses her yet does not notice a second tear fall from her eyes, as two kisses of true love break the spell.
 Snow White awakens and rallies the Duke's army to mount a siege against Ravenna.

 The dwarfs infiltrate the castle through the sewers and open the gates, allowing the army inside.
-Snow White and Ravenna fight; Ravenna is about to kill her when Snow White uses a move the Huntsman taught her and stabs Ravenna, defeating her.
+Snow White and Ravenna fight.
+When Ravenna is about to kill her, Snow White uses a move the Huntsman taught her and stabs her to death in the heart.
 The kingdom once again enjoys peace as Snow White is crowned the new Queen of Tabor.

 Cast

-The Dwarfs
+The Dwarves

-The Dwarfs were played by actors of average height who had their faces digitally transmuted onto small bodies.
+The Dwarves were played by actors of average height who had their faces digitally attached to small bodies.
 This caused a protest from the Little People of America.